abdulshakoor02/voucher-pool/README.md

     *   It uses the official `postgres:latest` image.
     *   Database files will be persisted in a Docker volume named `data` (relative to your project root, e.g., `./data:/var/lib/postgresql/data`), so your data will remain even if you stop and remove the container.
     *   The environment variables `POSTGRES_DB_USER`, `POSTGRES_DB_PASSWORD`, and `POSTGRES_DB` (which uses the value of `DB_NAME` from the `.env` file) are used to initialize the database.

+## Security

+### Rate Limiting

+This application implements rate limiting to protect against brute-force attacks and ensure fair usage.
+By default, clients are limited to 'set in env' requests per 'set in env' seconds** per endpoint.
+If this limit is exceeded, a `429 Too Many Requests` error will be returned.

 ## Development